sphinx-contrib/sphinxcontrib-versioning/docs/tutorial.rst

     sphinx-versioning -r feature_branch build docs/_build/html docs
     open docs/_build/html/index.html

-More information about all of the options can be found by running with ``-help`` but just for convenience:
+More information about all of the options can be found at :ref:`settings` or by running with ``-help`` but just for
+convenience:

 * ``-r feature_branch`` tells the program to build our newly created/pushed branch at the root of the "html" directory.
   We do this assuming there are no docs in master yet.
 Otherwise you can omit this argument.